xingyif/scalabridge/organize-a-workshop/promote-workshop.md

 1. Twitter

-   Scala community is very active on Twitter.
-You can twitter about the event to encourage people to sign up.
-Feel free to ping me [@yifan_xing_e](https://twitter.com/yifan_xing_e), I and many others will be happy to retweet the event.
+   The Scala community is very active on Twitter.
+You can tweet about the event to encourage people to sign up.
+Feel free to ping me [@yifan_xing_e](https://twitter.com/yifan_xing_e), I and many others will be happy to retweet.

 2. BridgeTroll

-   Mentor on BridgeTroll will get a notification when there is a bridge event.
+   Mentor on BridgeTroll will get a notification when there is a Bridge event.

 3. Go to our [list of interested AMAZING mentors](./invite-mentors.md#sparkling_heart-interested--mentors), and feel free to ping them for help or promoting the event!